Luna-Coder/es6-destructing/README.md

 ___

-### Destructuring Assignment to Assign Variables from Arrays
+### Destructuring Assignment To Assign Variables From Arrays
 ```js
 const [a, b] = [1, 2, 3, 4, 5, 6];